 3. Use your pencil tip to clean out the etched lines and use a paper towel to wipe the rough edges away.

-4. Paint using acrylics, at least that's what I use.
-The compound is super absorbent, so I really prefer my cheap acrylics from Michael's, you know the Apple Barrell kind.
 5. Using a natural bristle brush, encaustic oil sticks, canola oil and a bit of patience, fill all the lines with color.
 I use R&F Pigment sticks because they apply very smoothly.
 It looks scary doesn't it?
 Covering all that painting, yikes!

 6. Once all the stick is applied, begin rubbing lightly with a paper towel.
 You will also need to dab the paper towel in canola oil top really remove reside.
 Canola oil is your friend during this stage.